yijingch/invisible-public/README.md

 For any questions please feel free to reach out at yijing2022 at gmail dot com.

+## data guide

+Our project repository can be found at https://openarchive.tk.mta.hu/629/, where we keep the survey data and the YouTube viewing data.
+We have also released the channel labels at https://osf.io/gch59.

 ## code guide

 Code for preprocessing surveys and preparing regression tables can be found in the folder `src/preprocess`; code for analysis can be found in the folder `src/analysis/`.
 The sheet below links output figures/tables to specific notebooks.